jandresval/blue-green-with-k8s/db/README.md

 kubectl apply -f mariadb-deployment.yaml
 ```

-# Remove Deployment Respource
+# Remove Deployment Resource
 ```sh
 kubectl delete -f mariadb-deployment.yaml
 ```

+## Local Database Connection
+For instructions on how to connect to the MariaDB database locally, please refer to the `check-db.sh` script.
+This script includes the necessary commands and steps for establishing a local connection.

 ## Verify Deployment (Easy Method)
 Run the provided script to check the database status:
 ```sh
 ./check-db.sh
 ```

-## Local Database Connection

-For instructions on how to connect to the MariaDB database locally, please refer to the `check-db.sh` script.
-This script includes the necessary commands and steps for establishing a local connection.

 ## Verify Deployment (Detailed Method)
 Follow these steps for a detailed verification process: